-Advanced Power Electronics & Machines Laboratory
+Advanced Power Electronics and Machines Laboratory

 NREL's Advanced Power Electronics and Machines Laboratory features specialized systems and equipment designed to test power management systems, subsystems, and components, evaluating interconnects and interfaces among an electric-drive vehicle's motor, controller, inverter, energy storage, load, and thermal management systems.
 The laboratory houses advanced systems and hardware for assessing and developing thermal management technologies, synthesizing bonded interfaces and interconnects, and characterizing the reliability of sub-components within power electronics and motors.